Professor Dr Monique Roobol (PhD, MSc)

 He is currently Director of Manchester University’s Genitourinary Cancer Research Group, a member of the Department of Health and National Cancer Research Network Prostate Cancer Advisory Boards, Chair of the European Organisation for Research and Treatment of Cancer Prostate Disease Group and author of over 150 publications, including eight book chapters on urological cancer.
 Professor Clarke has planned and managed multiple trials in the UK and Europe and given various national and international guest lectures on urological cancer.

-Special mention to Professor Suneil Jain (MB BCh BAO)
+Professor Suneil Jain (MB BCh BAO) Co-Chair

-Professor Jain is an internationally recognised expert in the management of Prostate Cancer.
-He performed the first transperineal prostate biopsies, the first transperineal fiducial marker insertion and the first SpaceOAR insertion in Northern Ireland.
-He also introduced new services to NI, incluidng HDR brachytherapy for Prostate Cancer and stereotactic radiotherapy for Prostate cancer and Oligometastatic disease.
-Prof. Jain leads multiple drug and radiotherapy trials and is a member of trial management groups for national and international studies.
+He is an innovator working to reduce side-effects and improve outcomes from prostate cancer treatment; he performed the first transperineal prostate biopsies, the first transperineal fiducial marker insertion and the first SpaceOAR insertion in Northern Ireland.
+He also introduced new services to NI, HDR brachytherapy for prostate cancer and stereotactic radiotherapy for prostate cancer and oligometastatic disease.
+He leads multiple drug and radiotherapy trials in Northern Ireland and is a member of trial management groups for national and international studies.